 27. Long Legged Doji

-Traders can use this pattern to signal reversals or continuation of trend depending on the context.
-For example if Long Legged Doji appears after an uptrend it may mean buyers are losing momentum and may reverse.
+Traders can use this pattern to signal reversals or continuation of trends depending on the context.
+For example, if Long Legged Doji appears after an uptrend it may mean buyers are losing momentum and may reverse.
 If it appears during a downtrend it may mean sellers are weakening.

 You need to confirm the Long Legged Doji with subsequent price action for clarity.
 This confirmation can come from the next candle.
 If the next candle closes above the Long Legged Doji after an uptrend it means continuation.
 If it closes below after a downtrend it may mean reversal.